parallelworks/parsl-perf-runs/README.md

 TBD
 ```

+## Start local clusters - OPTIONAL

-Also, if you plan to run `parsl-perf` tests in a Kubernetes
+If you plan to run `parsl-perf` tests in a local Kubernetes
 cluster or in a local, containerized SLURM cluster, now
 would be a good time to start those clusters if you have not
 done so already.
+If you are planning on using an existing
+cluster (i.e. you have logged into a cluster or you are
+testing only on your local machine) you can skip this section.

-Example instructions for starting each of
+Example instructions for starting a local Kubernetes cluster
-these different types of resources are provided below.
+or a local containerized Slurm cluster are provided below.
+Note
+that these instructions may not necessarily work everywhere.

-### Kubernetes cluster
+### Local Kubernetes cluster

 There are many flavors of Kubernetes; for simplicity here
 are instructions for using `kind` (i.e. "Kubernetes in Docker").
 `kind` is nice to use in this context because it's very quick
 to start and easy to define the number of Kubernetes worker
 nodes as described in [the `kind` docs](https://kind.sigs.k8s.io/docs/user/quick-start/#multi-node-clusters).

+An example `kind` cluster configuration with two nodes
+(to match the default two node config in the local
+containerized SLURM cluster) and a `Dockerfile` for the
+worker image are provided in the `k8s` directory.
 The core steps are:
 ```
-TBD
+# Make certain you have access to kind executables
+export PATH=$PATH:$(go env GOPATH)/bin

+# The controller node should come up in about a minute.
+kind create cluster --name <my_cluster_name> --config <my_cluster_config>

+# The name defaults to `kind` which results in the the
+# kubectl context of `kind-<my_name>` or `kind-kind`.
+# You can use kind to list the available clusters:
+kind get clusters

+# What's going on with the cluster:
+kubectl cluster-info --context kind-kind kubectl get pods --context kind-kind

+# If you want to use a specific container in
+# the cluster, you need to load it into the cluster
+# (--name is the name of the KIND cluster, and first
+# arguement after docker-image is the name of the image
+# that is already pulled locally).
+kind load docker-image stefanfgary/pythonparsl --name <my_cluster_name>
 ```

 ### Local, containerized Slurm cluster